danieljprice/phantom/docs/developer-guide/testing.rst

 ~~~~~~~~~~~~

 The buildbot also runs in `an action <https://github.com/danieljprice/phantom/actions>`_ and checks that the code compiles in :doc:`all of
-the possible SETUP configurations in the Makefile <setups>`.
+the possible SETUP configurations in the Makefile </user-guide/setups>`.
 You can run this
 offline as follows::

    cd phantom/scripts